PrincetonUniversity/hpc_beginning_workshop/02_cluster_why/README.md

 - Lots of memory, nodes have 100's GB of memory
 - Ability to work with large datasets (on `/scratch/gpfs`, see working_with_files directory)
 - Lots of software is available and already configured (e.g., MPI, compilers, commercial software)
-- Keep your laptop free of use by running your work on the clusters
+- Keep your laptop free to use by running your work on the clusters
 - GPUs are available in all clusters (just not in the Nobel system)
 - There is a team of people maintaining and supporting the clusters